jamesma100/jamesma100.github.io/_posts/2024-04-23-kafka-consistency-demystified.md

         |--------------------------------------|
                         ISRs
 ```
-In the example above, it's okay for follower 3 to lag, since it's not in the ISR.
+In the example above, it's okay for follower 3 to lag, since it's not in the ISR set.

-The reason for this approach is that for majority-based systems, the _ratio_ between in-sync replicas to total replicas is too small.
+The reason for this approach is that for majority-based systems, the _ratio_ of in-sync replicas to total replicas is too small.
 Namely, to have `n + 1` in-sync replicas, we need at least `2n` _total_ replicas.
-Usually, we can't afford to have that many total replicas.
-But if we reduce the number of total replicas, the number of in-sync replicas becomes unacceptably low.
+Usually, we can't afford to have that many total replicas, but if we reduce it, the number of in-sync replicas becomes unacceptably low.
 Using ISRs allows every system to dynamically navigate this tradeoff to fit its own requirements.

 ### What if I choose a majority for my ISRs?
 Suppose we have `2n` replicas.
-How would choosing `n + 1` as our number of ISRs differ from a majority quorum approach, which would also require `n + 1` replicas to be in sync?
+How would choosing `n + 1` as our `min.insync.replicas` differ from a majority quorum approach, which would also require `n + 1` replicas to be in sync?

 The difference here is that in the ISR case, we are selecting `n + 1` _specific_ followers that need to be up-to-date with the leader.
 On the other hand, the majority quorum case simply requires _any_ `n + 1` followers to acknowledge writes.

 The practical difference between the two scenarios is that the latter has a significant latency advantage.

-Suppose we have 10 servers numbered 1 to 10 and ordered by latency (server 1 is the fastest with a 1s tail latency), and we choose our `min.insync.replicas = 6`, a majority.
+For example, let's assume we have 10 servers numbered 1 to 10 and ordered by latency (server 1 is the fastest with a 1s tail latency), and we choose `min.insync.replicas = 6`, a majority.
 In the best case scenario, our ISR set include servers 1 to 6, so the latency of any client request is 6s.
-In the worst case scenario, our ISR is servers 5 to 10, giving us a 10s latency.
+In the worst case scenario, our ISRs are servers 5 to 10, giving us a 10s latency.

 On the other hand, if we use a majority quorum, all 9 followers receive the replication request from the leader, and servers 2 to 6 complete their replication and send their acknowledgements first, so our latency is always 6s.